tricinel/dotfiles/Readme.md

 This will do a couple of things:

-* Install `zsh`, the `starship prompt` and a couple of other `brew` goodies.
+- Install `zsh`, the `starship prompt` and a couple of other `brew` goodies.
 See the `setup.sh` file for all the packages that will be installed.
-* Symlink the appropriate files in `.dotfiles` to your home directory.
+- Symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.
 We do this using [stow](https://www.gnu.org/software/stow/).
+- Symlink the configs for nvim, ghostty, warp and git

-## Private config
+### Private config

 If you have sensible private information particular to your system (DON'T commit your ssh keys and passwords dude), put them into a `.localrc` file in your `$HOME` folder and `.zshrc` will pick it up automatically.